 It had been quite a long process forming the foundations for Mythical Canvas but not being one to procrastinate I decided to train and qualify as a Primary School Teacher.
 The amount of joy, insight and knowledge I have received each day with working with these young people has literally blown me away.
 It has only further reiterated my reasons for launching Mythical Canvas and the benefit it will have on them.

-This is only the beginning, but the dream is finally coming to fruition.
+This is only the beginning, but the dream is finally coming true.
 So please join us on the Mythical Canvas journey and remember that…

 there are no mistakes in art!